 Acquire the information presented through demonstrations and experiences in the basic and nursing sciences.
-Observe a patient accurately, at a distance and close at hand, and observe appreciate non-verbal communications when performing and nursing assessment and intervention or administering medications.
-Perceive the signs of disease and infection as manifested through physical examination, including from images of the bod surfaces, palpable changes in various organs and tissues, and auditory information.
+Observe a patient accurately, at a distance and close at hand, and be able to observe and appreciate non-verbal communications when performing a nursing assessment and intervention or administering medications.
+Perceive the signs of disease and infection as manifested through physical examination, including images of the body surfaces, palpable changes in various organs and tissues, and auditory information.